 For example, a person may fail a field sobriety test because of a pre-existing medical condition that causes them to lose their balance.
 Their Monroe County DUI lawyer will work with the person’s doctor or medical team to establish that their condition is legitimate and caused them to fail the test.
 Once reasonable doubt of the test results has been established, that evidence may be thrown out.

 If your case goes to court, Mr. Kellis will help you fight for your freedom or work out a plea deal on your behalf.
 Your attorney will walk you through each step, helping you make the best decisions.
 Depending on the facts of your case, Mr. Kellis may be able to have the prosecution’s evidence thrown out if it is found to have been stolen.
 Police officers are human beings who make mistakes, and those mistakes don’t have to ruin your life.

 What Types of DUI Cases Do We Handle?

 Thanks to his decades of experience working in Pennsylvania courtrooms, Steven Kellis has the knowledge and expertise to achieve the best result in your DUI case.
 Mr. Kellis will protect your legal rights and ensure that you receive the best possible representation for any of the following charges:

 - Out-of-state DUI

 - First, second, and third DUIs in Pennsylvania

 Speak With a Monroe County DUI Lawyer Today

-If you have been charged with driving under the influence, it’s important to hire the best lawyer that you can.
-Monroe County DUI attorney Steven Kellis has been defending people against DUI charges for more than 25 years in the local court systems.
+If you have been charged with driving under the influence, hiring the best lawyer is important.
+Monroe County DUI lawyer Steven Kellis has been defending people against DUI charges for more than 25 years in the local court systems.
 Call (215) 543-6566 today for a no-obligation consultation.